Coco887/Cocoeo/README RUNING.txt

-1)change all delagator information by copy/pasta switcheo.org delegation list as u can see on each text files actually.
+1)Run the bot to get an actual snapshot.
-2)run the bot to get an actual snapshot.
+2)Enjoy

 You got the list of rawWalletAdresses on allDelegators.txt You got an CSV file of wallets adresses / last time seen / total amount stacked on output.csv